aws/aws-lc/util/asm_dev/armv8/p256/Readme.md

  The python model for this function is in `beeu.py`.
  It is used to compute the modular inverse of a value |a| modulo n, where n is odd.

+ ## Tests
+ The tests for the three described functions are performed in `main.c`

+ ## Additional code
+ The code in `experiment.c` is not used in the implementation and is only included as a reference to some of the C code used in the early experimentation.
+It was used to compile into ARMv8 assembly and experiment with the generated instructions.